GILBERT KINER – CEO, School & Education Director

 As a business management graduate, Lucie spent a large part of her professional career in England working in various settings ranging from hotels to law firms.
-Now that she’s back in France, after a successful experience in the higher education sector, Lucie has joined ArtFX to contribute her enthusiasm and openness towards international experiences with our community.
+Now that she’s back in France, after a successful experience in the higher education sector, Lucie has joined ArtFx to contribute her enthusiasm and openness towards international experiences with our community.

-PAULINE VARALDA – Management Assistant
+PAULINE VARALDA – Administrative & financial assistance

 Before joining our team, Pauline worked for 5 years serving people with disabilities or loss of autonomy.
 She completed her scientific baccalaureate at the school of second chances.
 Since August 2017, under a work-study contract with ArtFX, she has been simultaneously enriching her administrative and accounting skills while utilizing them to support the school’s various needs.

 VALENTIN DROUET – Audiovisual & Computer Equipment Manager

 Trained in the visual arts and staging at the ESEC in Paris, then on the sets of many films, commercials and music videos, Valentin manages the audiovisual equipment at ArtFX and trains students around the professional way to use these tools.
 He also oversees the management of film sets, green screen backgrounds, photo studios, and works closely with students during their final year in the preparation of their graduation projects.

 AXEL AÏXA – IT Manager